dcasota/esxionarm-scripts/windows11/README.md

 https://rpi4-uefi.dev/windows-10-drivers/, https://github.com/worproject/RPi-Windows-Drivers, https://github.com/SuperJMN/Deployer
 In addition, Windows 11 ISO setup on ESXi on Arm v1.8 does not start successfully.

-For a functioning, but networkless setup first install a Windows 10 virtual machine, and then do an inplace update to windows 11.
+For a functioning, but networkless setup first install a Windows 10 virtual machine, and then do an inplace update to Windows 11.

 # Setting up the ISOs
+Download the ISOs from Microsoft Volume Licensing Service Center or MSDN.
+Copy both ISO (Windows 10 and Windows 11) to an ESXi datastore.

-Windows 11 on Arm64 is available as preview, see https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewARM64.
+Windows 11 on Arm64 is available as a Microsoft insider preview, see https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewARM64.
-The download bits as .vhdx image format isn't supported on ESXi on Arm, hence we cannot use this download method.
+The download bits as .vhdx image format isn't supported on ESXi on Arm, hence you must convert it eg. to an ISO.

+Microsoft insider previews have a long run, and a while ago the third-party service uupdump.net came up.
+It allows to download a slipstreamed ISO with patches, drivers, etc. in a user-friendly way.
-Go to [uupdump.net], enter "windows 10 arm64" on the search bar, specify arm64 as architecture and specify to download the content as ISO.
-You will download a zip file eg. 19044.1499_arm64_en-us_professional_55c91dc2_convert.zip.
+Enter "windows 11 arm64" on the search bar, specify arm64 as architecture and specify to download the content as ISO.
+You will download a zip file eg. 22538.1000_arm64_en-us_professional_5813c380_convert.zip.
 Unzip it.
 Now start uup_download_windows.cmd, or uup_download_macos.sh or uupd_download_linux.sh.
-The script takes a while, but at the end you get a dynamically created ISO eg. 19041.1.191206-1406.VB_RELEASE_CLIENTPRO_OEMRET_A64FRE_EN-US.ISO.
+The script takes a while, but at the end you get a dynamically created ISO eg. 22538.1000.220114-1500.RS_PRERELEASE_CLIENTPRO_OEMRET_A64FRE_EN-US.ISO.

+Next, enter "windows 10 arm64" on the search bar, specify arm64 as architecture and specify to download the content as ISO.
-Now do the same with "windows 11 arm64".
-You will download a zip file eg. 22538.1000_arm64_en-us_professional_5813c380_convert.zip.
+You will download a zip file eg. 19044.1499_arm64_en-us_professional_55c91dc2_convert.zip.
 Unzip it.
 Now start uup_download_windows.cmd, or uup_download_macos.sh or uupd_download_linux.sh.
-The script takes again a while, but at the end you get a dynamically created ISO eg. 22538.1000.220114-1500.RS_PRERELEASE_CLIENTPRO_OEMRET_A64FRE_EN-US.ISO.
+The script again takes a while, but at the end you get a dynamically created ISO eg. 19041.1.191206-1406.VB_RELEASE_CLIENTPRO_OEMRET_A64FRE_EN-US.ISO.

+It can occur that a build of arm64 Windows doesn't start because of missing hardware support.
+Check if the hardware is supported.
+Eg. Raspberry Pi4 is not officially supported.
-Windows 11 arm64 wouldn't start because of compatibility checks.
+In addition for Windows 11, there are eg. TPM compatibility checks.
-To have a modified Windows 11 installation ISO to bypass compatibility checks both pre and post installation, see https://github.com/JosephM101/Force-Windows-11-Install.

-Copy both ISO to an ESXi datastore.

 # Create and start the Windows guest virtual machine
 The specs are: